DallanQ/tiny_towns/Manual.md

 ### Feeding your cottages (page 5)

 Remember!
 Cottages must be fed by Farm / Granary / Greenhouse / Orchard (red building icon) buildings, to be worth 3 points.
-Players may construct Cottages before or after constructing Farm buildings, but unfed Cottages at game end score 0 points.
+Players may construct Cottages before or after constructing Farm / Granary / Greenhouse / Orchad (red building icon) buildings, but unfed Cottages at game end score 0 points.

 ## Completing Your Town (page 5)